Vijaya Shanthi: National Award and woman-oriented roles (1990–2006)

 Later, she appeared in women oriented movies like Adavi Chukka and Rowdy Durbar, directed by Dasari Narayana Rao.

 Vijayashanthi has also worked for many commercials like Chandana Bros., and Power Detergent soap.
-She was the first actress to be first featured in a Saree commercial.
+She was the first actress to be first featured in a saree commercial.

 Comeback into films (2019–present)

 Vijaya Shanthi returned to cinema after a sabbatical of 13 years, starring in the 2020 film Sarileru Neekevvaru where Mahesh Babu played the main protagonist.

 Her last seen movie is Nayudamma, released in 2006.
 Anil Ravipudi shared a welcome picture on Twitter on 12 August 2019 announcing her return to films with a makeup mirror placed in front of her.
 He wrote "After 13 years..
 It's make up time for Vijayashanthi garu..
 Nothing has ever changed in all these 13 years.
 Same discipline, same attitude and same dynamism.
 Welcome on-board".
-She was paid 4 crores for her re-entry film Sarileru Neekevvaru.
-2025 marks her second re-entry film Arjun S/O Vyjayanthi is scheduled to release on April 18, herself starring in a powerful cop role alongside Nandamuri Kalyan Ram.
+She was paid four crores for her re-entry film Sarileru Neekevvaru.
+2025 marks her second re-entry film Arjun Son of Vyjayanthi is scheduled to release on April 18, herself starring in a powerful cop role alongside Nandamuri Kalyan Ram.